vebbis321/thel.foo/content/posts/validation/index.md

 }
 ```

-Now everything is nearly perfect, but we don't have any control on our text publisher.
-The validation should wait 0.2 seconds so it doesn't send different validation states while the user is typing and remove the duplicates if the user types really fast back and forth.
+Now everything is nearly perfect, but we don't have any control on the pipeline of our text publisher.
+The validation should wait 0.2 seconds so it doesn't send different validation states while the user is typing, and remove the duplicates if the user types really fast back and forth.
 You could solve this by creating a computed property in our text field class:

 ```swift
 private var customTextPublisher: AnyPublisher<String, Never> {